-Pavel Salin, Ph.
-D. (Law), is an expert at the Center for Current Politics and director of the Center for Political Studies at the Financial University under the Russian Government.
+Pavel Salin is Director of the Center for Political Studies at the Financial University under the Russian Government.
+He holds a Doctorate in Law.

 Resume: In addition to purely economic arguments, one needs some ideological basis for a Eurasian Union.
 The other factor is whether or not the integration policy will be continued after a new generation of the elites comes to power, and the nature of relationships between new leaders.